ckaestne/seai/lectures/learning goals.md

 * Examine experimental results with statistical rigor
 * Perform sensitivity analysis in large configuration/design spaces

+## Lecture: Ethics + Fairness

+Overview:

+* Introductions to ethics
+* Overview of notions of *bias and fairness* and corresponding measures
+* Techniques for detecting bias, fairness testing
+* Overview of possible interventions to reduce or mitigate bias

+Learning goals:

+* Review the importance of ethical considerations in designing AI-enabled systems
+* Recall basic strategies to reason about ethical challenges
+* Diagnose potential ethical issues in a given system
+* Design and execute tests to check for bias/fairness issues
+* Evaluate and apply mitigation strategies

+Assignment:

+* Analyze a given component for potential bias, design a mitigation, and deploy automated tests

+## Lecture: Safety

+Overview:

+* Introduction to safety and ethics; safety vs reliability
+* Introduction to *hazard analysis* (requirements)
+* Safety concerns in everyday applications
+* Architectural safety tactics -- how to build safe systems from unreliable components
+* Introduction to assurance cases and software certification; evidence collection for safety claims

+Learning goals:

+* Perform a hazard analysis for a system to derive safety requirements
+* Diagnose potential safety issues in a given system
+* Collect evidence and sketch an argument for a safety case
+* Design architectural safeguards against safety-relevant mistakes from AI components
+* Describe the typical processes for safety evaluations and their limitations

+Assignment: (?)

+* Perform a hazard analysis of a given system, identify suitable mitigations, and sketch an argument for a safety case

+## Lecture: Security, Adversarial Learning, and Feedback Loops

+Overview:

+* Attack scenarios against AI components and possible defenses
+* Basics of adversarial learning techniques
+* Feedback loops and how to detect them
+* Dangers of leaking sensitive data, deanonymization, and *differential privacy*
+* *Threat modeling*
+* Overview of common security patterns/tactics
+* Anomaly detection, intrusion detection
+* Process and team considerations for security

+Learning goals:

+* Describe common attacks against AI component
+* Conduct threat modeling for a given system and derive security requirements
+* Suggest counter measures against attacks for specific systems
+* Discuss challenges in anonymizing data

+## Lecture: Scalability and distributed systems

+Overview:

+* Survey of scalability challenges for learning and serving in AI-enabled systems
+* Introduction to distributed systems and corresponding challenges (faults, consistency, atomicity, ...)
+* Overview of common architectures for scalability (faster computers to clusters of commodity hardware)
+* Overview of common abstractions and designs, including reusable open-source infrastructure
+* Software architecture modeling and analysis

+Learning goals:

+* Summarize the challenges of distributed systems
+* Outline strategies to scale systems and their tradeoffs
+* Diagnose bottlenecks with architectural modeling and identify which parts of a system can be parallelized
+* Recommend suitable abstractions for scaling a given system

+## Lecture: Managing Large Datasets

+Overview:

+* Introduction to data storage strategies and their tradeoffs
+* Schema vs noschema storage (data lakes)
+* Overview of common technologies (relational databases, NoSQL storage, OLAP/OLTP, streaming systems, replication and partitioning)
+* Mutable vs immutable data
+* Common design patterns (e.g., batch processing, stream processing, lambda architecture)

+Learning goals:

+* Organize different data management solutions and their tradeoffs
+* Recommend and justify a design and corresponding technologies for a given system

+## Lecture: Data Provenance, Reproducability, and Explainability

+Overview:

+* Goal: Explaining why decisions have been made
+* Documenting and tracking data provenance (modeling), techniques for automated tracking
+* Versioning of data and models
+* Logging and audit traces
+* Explanatory power of different AI techniques, retrofitting explanations

+Learning goals:

+* Judge the importance of data provenance, reproducibility and explainability for a given system
+* Create documentation for data dependencies and provenance in a given system
+* Propose versioning strategies for data and models
+* Test systems for reproducibility

+## Lecture: Configuration Management and Operations at Scale

+Overview:

+* Managing computing resources, own and cloud resources
+* Automated configuration management challenges and tools (Kubernetis, puppet, ansible)
+* Overview of cloud infrastructure services (containers, serverless, app engines, ...) and relevant tradeoffs
+* Version control strategies, feature flags vs branches
+* Introduction to logging and analysis at scale
+* Debugging and monitoring tools for distributed systems

+Learning goals:

+* Describe common deployment options and their tradeoffs
+* Design and justify a scalable deployment strategy for a given system
+* Automate common configuration management tasks
+* Devise a monitoring strategy and suggest suitable components for implementing it
+* Diagnose common operations problems

+## Lecture: Process and Team Reflections

+Overview:

+* Different roles in developing AI-enabled systems and their respective goals and concerns
+* Communication strategies for cross-disciplinary teams
+	- Understand basic management, engineering, science, and operations mindsets
+	- Going beyond accuracy
+	- Communicating the importance of process
+* Agile techniques in AI-enabled systems
+* Technical debt

+Learning goals:

+* Plan development activities in an inclusive fashion for participants in different roles
+* Describe agile techniques to address common process and communication issues
+* Diagnose technical debt in a given system and propose a system to track, assess and remove technical debt

+## Lecture: Planning an AI-enabled product in a startup

+todo (guest lecture Michael Hilton)

+## Lecture: Usability

+todo

 ## Todo:

 Good engineering practices